emmafaye6/portfolioemmafaye/README.md

 ## Features

-- **Please Note:** The backend is hosted on a free plan version of Render.
-Consequently, there might be a slight delay in loading the projects.
-Don't worry, though—enjoy the engaging loader animation while the content loads!

 - **Frontend:** The frontend of this portfolio is developed using React, a popular JavaScript library for building user interfaces.
 It provides a smooth and intuitive browsing experience, allowing visitors to explore my projects, skills, and experience effortlessly.